Neal J. Smatresk

-Located in one of the nation's largest, fastest-growing metropolitan areas, UNT is a national university that is home to about 36,000 students and more than 200 degree programs in 12 colleges and schools.
-Founded in 1890, the university is the nation's 25th largest university and the largest, most comprehensive university in the North Texas region.
+Located in one of the nation's largest, fastest-growing metropolitan areas, UNT is home to 36,000 students and 213 degree programs.
+Founded in 1890, the university is now the nation's 24th largest university and the largest, most comprehensive university in the North Texas region.
 UNT graduated 8,400 students last year who joined UNT's network of 361,000 alumni.